Greece Travel Guide logo

 Island Combinations

 Mykonos excursion from TinosA good island combination would be Mykonos and Tinos with a day trip to Syros.
 You would be getting the best of both worlds with the cosmopolitan beaches and nightlife of Mykonos and the history, tradition and spirituality of Tinos.
 A perfect balance with Syros thrown in for its impressive turn of the century urban architecture.
 Three or four days on each with a couple days in Athens would be the way to go.
 All three islands have excellent ferry connections with each other.
 For the other islands there are a couple small ferries that travel around the Cyclades doing a different schedule each day which makes it difficult to do day-trips but if you plan it right you can combine Tinos with just about any island in the Cyclades during the summer.
+Try my Create-an-itinerary form to see what is possible and how much it will cost.

 Travel Agencies